Water Resources

 Environmental compliance

-Our group's manufacturing process includes the cooling process for plastic resin products.
+Our Group's manufacturing facilities process includes the cooling process for plastic resin products.
 Water used as cooling water is repeatedly used without being discharged.

 Collaboration with local community

-The Tsuruga Research and Production Center of our group participates in the ”Tsuruga City Water Environment Improvement Roundtable,” which consists of local government officials, academics, residents, companies, and NGOs that have come together for the purpose of groundwater management.
-The report provides information on measures to achieve the reduction targets promised to the local government and citizens, as well as the results of activities and future plans.
+The Tsuruga Research and Production Center of our Group participates in the ”Tsuruga City Water Environment Improvement Roundtable,” which consists of local government officials, academics, residents, companies, and NGOs that have come together for the purpose of groundwater management.
+At that community, we report on methods to achieve the water withdrawal reduction targets promised to the government and citizens, as well as the results of our activities and plans for the future.

 HOLLOSEP® hollow fiber reverse osmosis membranes

-The Toyobo group's hollow fiber type reverse-osmosis (RO) membrane element HOLLOSEP® boasts high water recovery rate, offers superior chlorine tolerance, and can inhibit the proliferation of microorganisms through chlorine sterilization.
+Toyobo Group's hollow fiber type reverse-osmosis (RO) membrane element HOLLOSEP® is a membrane that contributes to desalination of seawater.
+It boasts high water recovery rate, offers superior chlorine tolerance, and can inhibit the proliferation of microorganisms through chlorine sterilization.
 We produce high quality drinking water in the Middle East and Gulf countries that have high-temperature, highly saline seawater, harsh conditions for reverse osmosis membranes.
 With over 30 years' usage, these are highly acclaimed and hold a high market share.
 These are also used domestically, in Japan's largest seawater desalination plant.